pyca/cryptography/docs/contributing.rst

 * A committer may *never* merge their own pull request, a second party must merge their changes.
 If multiple people work on a pull request, it must be merged by someone who did not work on it.
-* A patch which breaks tests, or introduces regressions by changing or removing existing tests should not be merged.
+* A patch that breaks tests, or introduces regressions by changing or removing existing tests should not be merged.
 Tests must always be passing on ``master``.
 * If somehow the tests get into a failing state on ``master`` (such as by a